Manifest§

 RequestInfo: { request: Request, result: Varying[types.result] } ⇒ .requests: List[RequestInfo]

-that keeps track of all the resolved
+The requests property on Manifest is a List that keeps track of all the resolved

-s are added to the List
+Requests the Manifest has seen.
+Requests are added to the List the moment

 they are resolved, not when they complete or are successful.

-may be useful for, among other things, on-page data caching, metrics,
+This List may be useful for, among other things, on-page data caching, metrics,

 error tracking, and other purposes.